Campus Housing - General Information

 The concept of living on campus goes back centuries to the establishment of colleges and universities.
 Because these institutions were few in number and far away from family homes, the students needed a place to sleep - and devote themselves to study.

 College dormitories were a standard feature of the many universities that grew around the world.
 Except for some inner city or "commuter" campuses, most all colleges have some kind of living facilities for students.
-Recently, even some traditional commuter colleges have added on or off-campus housing.
+Recently, even some traditional community colleges have added on or off-campus housing.

 The concept of "Residence Life" became common in recent years.
 Dorms were once spaces to "warehouse" student bodies; today Res Life includes an array of living arrangements, and most importantly, programs to help foster independence, decision-making and inter-cultural experiences among students.